Climate Change: Understanding & Engagement

 Driving questions: What are the human impacts on the environment/Earth systems?
 How can I minimize my impacts?

 Middle school students build, explore, and adapt models, practicing the process of science and using data to reach a scientific conclusion in this integrated, hands-on, evidence-based curriculum.
-The curriculum is divided into four coherent sections: engaging students in climate change, carbon emissions and human activity, making meaning through models, and working towards a solution.

 - Apply scientific principles to climate change.